warpspeed/warpspeed-docs/v1/dns-configuration.md

 # DNS Configuration

-DNS is an acronmy that stands for [Domain Name System](http://en.wikipedia.org/wiki/Domain_Name_System).
+DNS is an acronym that stands for [Domain Name System](http://en.wikipedia.org/wiki/Domain_Name_System).
 DNS provides a way to map computer addresses like 123.123.123.123 to something we can remember like warpspeed.io.
 When you configure a new server with WarpSpeed and begin setting up your sites, you will need to purchase a domain name and set up the DNS entries to point to your new server's address.

 ## Topics